-After consideration and approval of the request for a helicopter, the Shift Sergeant, or other supervisor, will direct Dispatch to call the closest agency having helicopter support available.
+After consideration and approval of the request for a helicopter, the Shift Sergeant or other supervisor, or other supervisor, will direct Dispatch to call the closest agency having helicopter support available.
 The two closest law enforcement agencies with helicopters are Santa Clara Sheriff's Office "STAR 1" and San Jose Police Department "Air 3."
 The California Highway Patrol is another resource for a helicopter.
-The Shift Sergeant or other supervisor will apprise that agency of the specific details of the incident prompting the request.
+The Shift Sergeant or other supervisor or other supervisor will apprise that agency of the specific details of the incident prompting the request.